WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Seasons/Season 3.md

 [[ToadGod]] tries to take down the penis
 [[Nazi]] claim that would count as griefing as they own the island and the penis

+The dispute escalated to such levels that it required official intervention. [[shihaam_me]] presided as judge in what would become the first formal trial in SarCraft history.

-the issue is taken to court with [[shihaam_me]] being the judge [[CatMDV]] leaves as he doesn't wanna entertain kids arguing over a penis in Minecraft [[ToadGod]] keeps pissing off the judge by speaking without permission
+The proceedings were chaotic. [[CatMDV]] abandoned the trial, refusing to "entertain kids arguing over a penis in Minecraft." [[ToadGod]] repeatedly interrupted the judge, speaking out of turn and further inflaming tensions.

 the judge comes to a verdict